jnilla/joomla-cache-helper/README.md

 * Get data from cache.
 * Cache is flagged as updating.
 * Wait for cache to finish updating.
-* Cache finish updating.
+* Cache finished updating.
 * Return data.
 * The list is populated for each request.

-5secs later the website was requested 250 times:
+5 seconds later the website was requested 250 times:

 * Get data from cache.
 * Cache is valid.